Ahmed-Hatem94/TerraformxAWS/README.md

 add your AWS credentials to the .env file and run the build command using the following syntax:

-cat .env | xargs printf -- '--build-arg %s\n' | xargs docker build -t MY_IMAGE .
+cat .env | xargs printf -- '--build-arg %s\n' | xargs docker build -t readyenv .

+then run the image by

+docker run -it readyenv /bin/bash

 <!-- BEGIN_TF_DOCS -->
 ## Requirements